danielgtaylor/openapi-cli-generator/README.md

 `x-cli-ignore` | Ignore this path, operation, or parameter.
 `x-cli-hidden` | Hide this path, or operation.
 `x-cli-name` | Provide an alternate name for the CLI.
+`x-cli-waiters` | Generate commands/params to wait until a certain state is reached.

 ### Aliases